 Thanks to a grant from the UEA Children at Risk Foundation, about 20 students at Two Rivers High School in Ogden are getting hands-on writing experience from two authors living in Utah.
 An article in the Ogden Standard-Examiner provides details.

 Grant provides college credit for Monument Valley students

 At an after-school assembly at Monument Valley High School with an auditorium of students looking on, the UEA Children at Risk Foundation presented veteran educator Howard Dee with a $1,000 check to help him fund concurrent enrollment-related trips for students at the remote school.
 CARF Executive Director Scott Berryessa explained that the foundation works to support programs that enhance opportunities for students and teachers.
 “We as teachers care about you as students,” Berryessa said as he presented Dee with the contribution.

-Children at Risk Individual and Group Grants
+Children at Risk Foundation individual and group grants

-The Children at Risk Foundation is currently taking applications for individual and group grants.
+The Children at Risk Foundation takes applications for individual and group grants.
 PreK-12 UEA member educators are encouraged to apply.
 Mini Grants are available for up to $1,200 and are awarded to an individual currently working with an at-risk population who has developed a program to benefit student achievement, efficacy, and overall school success.
 The program can be targeted to a classroom, grade level, or school.
 Innovation Grants are available for $2,500 and are awarded to an individual or group who has designed a unique program to benefit a highly-impacted population.

 Grant applications must be submitted by a UEA member, be tied to new projects and not replace funding for projects already in existence, have the potential to serve a larger number of students rather than specific individuals, and have the potential to be shared with other educators serving similar populations.
-The deadline for consideration for the 2014-15 school year is May 30, 2014.
-For more information, click here (pdf).